fastrodev/fastro/docs/deployment.md

+---
+description: By default, you can deploy fastro web apps on Cloud Run, a fully managed serverless platform built by Google.
+---

 # Publishing and Deployment

 By default, you can deploy fastro web apps on [Cloud Run](https://cloud.google.com/run), a fully managed serverless platform built by Google.